Dental Health Frequently Asked Questions

 This is all new to me!
 Why haven't I heard about pet dental care before?

 Recent advances in veterinary dentistry allow us to prevent, treat and cure dental disease much more effectively than we could only a few years ago.
 Just a few years ago, quality veterinary dentistry was practiced by just a handful of specialists.
 General practice veterinarians were limited by our training and tools to very basic and incomplete dentistry so most pets simply did without.
-Things are changing rapidly today.
-In late 2005, the first national veterinary dental guidelines (the AAHA Dental Care Guidelines) were published by leaders in the field after reviewing decades of research.
-For the first time, the best veterinary dentists in the world came together and provided us guidance about exactly what we primary care veterinarians need to do to care for our patients' oral health and when and how we need to do it.
+Today, many practices follow the AAHA Dental Care guidelines which are updated every few years.

 By investing in top quality tools (very similar to those in your own dentist's office) and committing ourselves to practicing the best possible primary care dentistry, we have become able to better diagnose and treat many common dental problems.
 High speed drills, dental x-ray, excellent new dental antibiotics and other medications and tools have added great dental power to our practice.
 Veterinarians are rapidly learning how to use these new technologies to benefit our patients.
 By taking our dentistry practice to "the next level", we can now add quality and quantity to our patient's lives through better dentistry.